ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/1_dynamic_memory_allocation.md

 ```

 What you see above is a struct `Entry` that defines a singly-linked-list entry.
-Singly meaining that you can go forward via `next`, but you cannot go backwards
+Singly meaning that you can go forward via `next`, but you cannot go backwards
 in the list.
 There is some data `data`, and each entry points to the next entry,
 `next`, assuming there is one (it will be `NULL` for the end of the list).